mzandvliet/RainworldModLoader/README.md

 # Known Issues & Todo

-- Distributing the modloader and mods is not that easy.
-Haven't worked on this yet because there's other things to sort out first.
 - As soon as Harmony is used to patch the game's assembly at runtime, dnSpy's debugger can no longer respond to break points set in any patched methods.
 This is counterproductive, and a serious argument in favour of offline patching instead of runtime patching.
 - Having no mod API whatsoever and relying entirely on Harmony for creating your mod is not great.
 Should identify some common modding patterns (e.g. adding a new creature) and create easy to use infrastructure for this.